moose25/statichtml_course/README.md

 ### Generate the Site

+#### For Local Development
-Run the main script to generate the complete static site:
+Run the main script to generate the site with default "/" base path:

 ```bash
 python src/main.py